-Dr Paula Watson is a HCPC-registered Sport and Exercise Psychologist, Director of Made Up to Move Ltd and part-time lecturer at Liverpool John Moores University.
+Dr Paula Watson is a HCPC-registered Sport and Exercise Psychologist and Director of Made Up to Move Ltd.

-Made Up to Move offers affordable psychology services to help people with the mental aspects of exercise and physical activity.
-If you’d like further support in understanding and changing your own relationship with exercise, please get in touch about 1-to-1 mentoring (currently free).
+Made Up to Move offers psychology services to help people with the mental aspects of exercise, food and weight.
+If you’d like further support in understanding and changing your own relationship with movement or food, please find details of 1-to-1 support here.